kolkhis/tech-notes/perl/basics.md

 Without the parentheses, perl would not treat the right-hand side as a list.
 It would assign `$name` to the number of elements in the `@_` list.

+So, using parentheses in the variable assignment forces **array context**.

 ### Returning values from subroutines